Capt B.C. Shust

-I have an open-door policy; my office is in room S3213*.
-You can drop by any time, but it’s probably best to arrange a meeting in advance.
+I have an open-door policy, provided I’m actually in my office.
+You can drop by any time, but it’s probably best to try to arrange a meeting in advance.

 This course deals with networking, or computer communications through a network.
 The specific course objectives will allow you to:

-- to learn to apply simple computer network design
+- Learn to apply simple computer network design,

-- to study computer network implementation topics including: layers 2-4 of the OSI Reference Model, circuit and packet switching, network topology, queuing and its applications to networks, routing and flow control, networking equipment including bridges, hubs and switches and the security implication of network protocols
+- Study computer network implementation topics including: layers 2-4 of the OSI Reference Model, circuit and packet switching, network topology, queuing and its applications to networks, routing and flow control, networking equipment including bridges, hubs and switches and the security implication of network protocols,

 At the end of the course, students will be able to analyze the requirements for small-medium network operations environments, and to design and implement computer network systems to meet the requirement.

 Material will be presented to students through readings in the course reference texts, during lectures augmented by assignments and through exercises and laboratory sessions.
 The course will cover many topics in a short period of time.
 It is therefore imperative that students read the material in the reference text before lectures; those who chose not to do so will be seriously disadvantaged.